hakbot/hakbot-origin-controller/README.md

 Compiling
 -------------------

-To create a standalone executable application that is ready to launch (recommended for most users):
+To create an executable WAR that is ready to launch (recommended for most users):

 ```shell
 mvn clean package -P embedded-jetty